Abundance for uniruled pairs which are not rationally connected: On rationally connected pairs

 \section{On rationally connected pairs}

-As announced in the introduction, in this section I reduce the problem of existence of good models for rationally connected log canonical pairs to a nonexistence statement for a very explicit class of rationally connected varieties of Calabi-Yau type.
+As announced in the introduction, in this section I reduce the problem of existence of good models for rationally connected log canonical pairs to a nonexistence statement for a very explicit class of rationally connected varieties of Calabi--Yau type.

-\begin{proof}[Proof of Theorem \ref{thm:RC}] By \cite[Theorem 1.3 and Lemmas 2.3 and 2.4]{LM19} we may assume the existence of good models for log canonical pairs in dimensions at most $n-1$.
-By \cite[Lemma 4.1]{LM19} it suffices to show that
+\begin{proof}[Proof of Theorem \ref{thm:RC}] By \cite[Theorem 1.3 and Lemmas 2.3 and 2.4]{LM21} we may assume the existence of good models for log canonical pairs in dimensions at most $n-1$.
+By \cite[Lemma 4.1]{LM21} it suffices to show that

 By passing to a log resolution we may assume that $(X,\Delta)$ is log smooth.
 Then $K_X$ is not pseudoeffective since $X$ possesses a very free rational curve through a general point, see \cite[\S4.3]{Deb01}.